JonahMiller/Stochastic-Quantization/README.md

 I created additional adaptions to run the algorithm in a non-selection manner (ie. pick which layers do not get quantized), this is furthered by an approach which quantizes by filters/elements in a layer, rather than layers in the model.
 This also has different mechanisms of gaining the probabilities of quantization, which can be seen under *args.e_type* and *args.prob_type*.

 I run a series of tests  with these settings and these can be seen in the test.py file.
 All models used in my project from here are in the [trained_models](./trained_models/) folder.
+The accuracy and other details are recorded in [final.txt](./txt_results/final.txt).

 ## ELQ

 I also write and then add stochasticity to an ELQ based algorithm.
 The code can be found primarily in the [inq](./inq/) folder, and it is run from main2.py.

 Again a series of tests have been run demonstrating usage in the test2.py file.
 All models used in my project from here are in the [trained_models2](./trained_models2/) folder.
+The accuracy and other details are recorded in [final2.txt](./txt_results/final2.txt).

 ## Additional comments